Have Questions? 888-508-6572

 1. Loss of garage space and storage: Converting a garage means losing valuable storage space and parking.
 This could be a hassle if you need room for tools or seasonal items.

 1. Lack of privacy: Not having enough separation from the main house can make it hard to feel like you have your own private space.
-Consider additional privacy elements such as soundproofing, separate entrances, or individual outdoor areas, which can help make the ADU feel private while still being functional.
+Consider additional privacy elements such as soundproofing, separate entrances, or individual outdoor areas, which can help make the ADU feel private while still functional.

 1. Accessibility issues: ADUs built above garages or in basement conversions often have stairs or steep slopes, which pose a safety issue for people with mobility limitations and older adults.
 Consider how you’ll address common accessibility concerns to ensure your dwelling is age-in-place friendly.

 Converting a garage into an ADU offers a creative and practical way to maximize the use of your property, whether you’re seeking additional living space, rental income, or a more private, independent area.
-If you’re ready to start an ADU project, but need a loan to move things along, connect with a reputable home renovation contractor today.
+If you’re ready to start an ADU project but need a loan to move things along, connect with a reputable home renovation contractor today.

 About Author